eldief/TokenizedShares/README.md

 # TokenizedShares
 Clone and mint Tokenized Shares to be set as ETH payment recipients.
 Each share represent 0.1% (1 bips) of total accrued.
+Inspired by 0xSplits Liquid Split: https://docs.0xsplits.xyz/templates/liquid